anilcanbulut/Pixelated-Image/README.md

 </p>

-- The "width" variable in the code is the
+- The "width" variable in the code is the yellow arrow.
+Its value can be found as: (kernel_size - 1)/2
+- "kernel size" variable in the code is the orange arrow.
+- And the center of the kernel is the red shape, this is why we need odd sized kernel.
+Otherwise there wouldn't be a single pixel.